Matty Healy: Personal life

 Healy identifies as straight and has said he is not attracted to men in a "carnal, sexual way".
 In 2019, Queerty reported that Healy had come out as an "aesthete".
 Healy issued a statement on Twitter, criticising the publication for misinterpreting his words: "I didn't come out as anything. [...]
 I'm not playing a game and trying to take up queer spaces, I'm simply trying to be an ally and this headline makes me uncomfortable."
 Healy was a "gangly and effeminate" teenager and was drawn to George Michael, Prince and Michael Jackson rather than traditional figures of masculinity.
 Healy's parents were both in creative industries and "the kind of people that I aspired to be, happened to be gay": "I suppose it would make more sense for me to be gay or bi.
 But it's just kind of where I come from.
 I hope I never exploit that ...
 The idea of making a self who is cis, white and straight more interesting by aligning themselves with that culture really makes me wince."

 Healy has had vision correction via LASIK surgery.
 He has been clinically diagnosed with ADHD.
 In a 2022 interview, he mentioned being in therapy, and referred to dealing with trauma from "some early sexual experiences that, as [he] got older, were really, really difficult to deal with."
 Healy is a recovering heroin addict, and has also had issues with cocaine and benzodiazepine abuse.
 In late 2017, he spent seven weeks at an in-patient drug rehabilitation clinic in Barbados, following an intervention by his bandmates.
 He has spoken openly about his drug use: "I don't want to fetishize it, because it's really dull and it's really dangerous.
 The thought of being to a young person what people like Burroughs were to me when I was a teenager makes me feel ill."
-As of 2022, Healy still smokes marijuana.
+As of 2022, Healy still smokes cannabis.